sagemath/trac_to_gh/Issue 2284.md

 # Issue 2284: CallableSymbolicExpression._latex_() has some odd behavior

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2284

 Original creator: moretti